joanaportmann/ese2018-team4/frontend/README.md

 1. `cd` into this frontend folder with your terminal or command prompt
 1. Run `npm install` which will install all the required dependencies
 1. When successful, run `ng serve --open` - this will open the application in your default web browser.
+   This only works if you have Angular CLI globally installed.
+If not, run `npm run ng serve --open`.
 1. Alternatively, you can run just `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 1. This project uses [Angular Material](https://material.angular.io/) for styling.
 It is enabled for you by by us by ruuning `ng add @angular/material`.